rupertwh/bmplib/README.md

 #include <bmplib.h>
 ```

-see API.md for the API documentation
+see API-quick-start.md and API-full.md for the API documentation

 ### 64bit BMPs